 Amazon Prime Video—Amazon Prime not only gets you free two-day shipping and free music, it also gives you access to thousands of movies and TV shows.
 Amazon’s partnership with HBO brings you a vast selection of HBO shows as part of your Prime membership.

-Although Amazon Prime does not give you access to everything available on its Amazon Instant service, it does have TV shows from many cable channels available the next day—starting at $1.99—and it also offers recently released movies for rent.
+Although Amazon Prime does not give you access to everything available on the Amazon Video service, it does have TV shows from many cable channels available the next day—starting at $1.99—and it also offers recently released movies for rent.
 So not only do you get an immense amount of free content, but Amazon Prime is also a great way to rent and buy recent movies and TV shows.

 If you are looking for 100% free options, see our post about free streaming apps by clicking HERE.